ctu-mrs/ctu-mrs.github.io/docs/70-deployment/10-docker/index.md

 ## Get the mrs_docker repo

-Clone the [mrs_docker](https://github.com/ctu-mrs/mrs_docker) repository, then under [deployment/ros2/lazydocker](https://github.com/ctu-mrs/mrs_docker/tree/master/deployment/ros2/lazydocker) you'll find `tmux.sh`, `session.yml` and folders representing a specific drone configuration.
+Clone the [mrs_docker](https://github.com/ctu-mrs/mrs_docker) repository, then under [deployment/ros2/lazydocker](https://github.com/ctu-mrs/mrs_docker/tree/master/deployment/ros2/lazydocker) you'll find `tmux.sh`, `session.yml` and a [uav](https://github.com/ctu-mrs/mrs_docker/tree/master/deployment/ros2/lazydocker/uav) folder representing a specific drone configuration.

-In this example, we'll use [uav30](https://github.com/ctu-mrs/mrs_docker/tree/master/deployment/ros2/lazydocker/uav30) with `up.sh` and `down.sh` wrappers for docker commands.

 ## Configure environment variables

-The values in the `stack.env` file will be set in every service from `compose.yaml`, this is set as an argument to docker compose in `up.sh` and `down.sh`.
+The values in the `uav/stack.env` file will be set in every service from `compose.yaml`, this is set as an argument to docker compose in the `up.sh` and `down.sh` wrapper scripts.

 For more info about setting the environment variables, check the [native installation](https://ctu-mrs.github.io/docs/deployment/native/bashrc_configuration#bashrc-for-a-real-uav).